Airavatesvara Temple: History

 The temple was built by King Rajaraja Chola II.
 He ruled the Chola Empire between 1146 and 1172 CE.
-The established capital for his predecessors was Gangapuri, also referred to in some inscriptions as Gangaikonda Cholapuram, named after the holy Ganges River and goddess.
+The established capital for his predecessors was Gangapuri, also referred to in some inscriptions as Gangaikonda Cholapuram, named after the king brought water from holy Ganges River by defeating every other kings who opposed him.
 Rajaraja II, however, spent most of his time in the secondary capital city of Ayirattali, also called Pazhaiyarai and Rajarajapuri.
 This urban complex included Darasuram, the site of Airavatesvara Temple in Kumbakonam.
 He was a patron of Tamil literature and sponsored new Hindu temples in the empire, instead of enhancements and expansions supported by his father and grandfather.
 The temple at Ayirattali, which came to be known as the Airavatesvarar temple in inscriptions is one of his legacies.

 The Airavatesvara temple was much larger than it is now.
 It had sapta veedhis (seven streets) and seven courts, similar to the Srirangam temple, according to the inscriptions.
 All are gone, except the one court with the main temple that survives.
 There are ruins of gopuram and some structures at some distance from the current visitor premises confirming that the site was badly damaged at some point like the other major Chola era temples and various Chola cities including the capital Gangaikonda Cholapuram.